patrikx3/onenote/README.md

 * Menu > Settings
   * Close button
     * Close button - will minimize to the tray instead of quit
-    * Close button - default quit close button behaviour (quit)
+    * Close button - default quit close button behaviour (quit the app)
 * You are able to set a proxy in the settings menu.
 * There is now a menu called ```Corporate home```
 * Loads last visibility state